Guide to Combating Childhood Obesity in Louisiana: Statistics, Resources & Tips

 - State of Obesity is a collaboration of Trust for America’s Health and the Robert Wood Johnson Foundation intended to raise awareness about the dangers posed by the current “obesity epidemic.”
 Along with reports on the results of recent obesity research, the site encourages state governments to implement strong policies promoting nutrition and physical activity for all residents.
 Of particular note are the site’s overviews of state policies on early childhood health, school health programs, and health initiatives at the community and neighborhood level.

-- The World Health Organization’s Commission on Ending Childhood Obesity provides an FAQ on childhood obesity as well as reports on the marketing of foods and nonalcoholic beverages to children, population-based approaches to preventing childhood obesity, and a school policy framework for promoting healthy diets and physical activity.
+- The World Health Organization’s Commission on Ending Childhood Obesity provides reports on the marketing of foods and nonalcoholic beverages to children, population-based approaches to preventing childhood obesity, and a school policy framework for promoting healthy diets and physical activity.

 - The National Survey of Children’s Health is sponsored by the Data Resource Center for Child & Adolescent Health.
 It is intended to highlight “intersecting aspects of children’s lives,” such as the availability of quality health care, family relationships, and the characteristics of their school, neighborhood, and community, all of which affect the physical and mental health of children.
 Among the resources offered by the survey are content maps covering Child and Family Health Measures and Title V Maternal and Child Health Services Block Grant Measures from the most-recent 2016-2017 survey.